SarKaa/sarkaa.github.io/README.md

 If you need any game to be hacked or any tweak, feel free to email me, and I will respond as soon as possible

-For updates, add the following repos
+For updates, install the get updates package from the repo, or manually add the following repos

 https://julioverne.github.io/